ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-12.md

 - Show a warning message in the output area
 - Change its style to indicate an error state

+## ✅ Check
+1. Open your webpage in a browser
+2. Make sure the input field is empty
+3. Click your Send button
+4. You should see a warning message appear in the output area (like "Please enter a message")
+5. The message should be styled differently (maybe red text or different background)
+6. Open Chrome DevTools (F12) and check the Console tab for any errors
+7. If nothing appears, check that your condition is checking for empty input correctly

 ---

 **Next:** Level 13 - Valid Input Handling